-Standard/ Interpretation 1 Summary Applicable for annual reporting periods beginning on Impact on public sector entity financial statements AASB 2016-7 Amendments to Australian Accounting Standards - Deferral of AASB 15 for Not-for- Profit Entities This Standard defers the mandatory effective date of AASB 15 for not-for- profit entities from 1 January 2018 to 1 January 2019.
-1 Jan 2019 This amending standard will defer the application period of AASB 15 for not-for- profit entities to the 2019-20 reporting period.
-AASB 16 Leases The key changes introduced by AASB 16 include the recognition of most operating leases (which are currently not recognised) on balance sheet.
-1 Jan 2019 The assessment has indicated that as most operating leases will come on balance sheet, recognition of the right-of-use assets and lease liabilities will cause net debt to increase.
-Rather than expensing the lease payments, depreciation of right-of-use assets and interest on lease liabilities will be recognised in the income statement with marginal impact on the operating surplus.
-No change for lessors.
-AASB 1058 Income of Not-for-Profit Entities This standard replaces AASB 1004 Contributions and establishes revenue recognition principles for transactions where the consideration to acquire an asset is significantly less than fair value to enable to not-for-profit entity to further its objectives.
-1 Jan 2019 The assessment has indicated that revenue from capital grants that are provided under an enforceable agreement that have sufficiently specific obligations, will now be deferred and recognised as performance obligations are satisfied.
-As a result, the timing recognition of revenue will change.
+Standard/ Interpretation Summary Applicable for annual reporting periods beginning on: Impact on public sector entity financial statements AASB 2015-8 Amendments to Australian Accounting Standards - Effective Date of AASB 15 This Standard defers the mandatory effective date of AASB 15 from 1 January 2017 to 1 January 2018.
+1 Jan 2018 This amending standard will defer the application period of AASB 15 for for-profit entities to the 2018-19 reporting period in accordance with the transition requirements.
+AASB 2016-7 Amendments to Australian Accounting Standards - Deferral of AASB 15 for Not-for-Profit Entities This Standard defers the mandatory effective date of AASB 15 for not-for- profit entities from 1 January 2018 to 1 January 2019.
+1 Jan 2019 This amending standard will defer the application period of AASB 15 for not-for-profit entities to the 2019-20 reporting period.
+AASB 16 Leases The key changes introduced by AASB 16 include the recognition of operating leases (which are currently not recognised) on balance sheet.
+1 Jan 2019 The assessment has indicated that most operating leases, with the exception of short term and low value leases will come on to the balance sheet and will be recognised as right of use assets with a corresponding lease liability.
+In the operating statement, the operating lease expense will be replaced by depreciation expense of the asset and an interest charge.
+There will be no change for lessors as the classification of operating and finance leases remains unchanged.
+The assessment has indicated that there will be no significant impact for Working Heritage.

-In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not effective for the 2016-17 reporting period (as listed below).
+In addition to the new standards and amendments above, the AASB has issued a list of other amending standards that are not effective for the 2017-2018 reporting period (as listed below).
 In general, these amending standards include editorial and references changes that are expected to have insignificant impacts on public sector reporting.